RUFILIA/Discord-Account-Creator/README.md

 install python [3.10.3 +](https://www.python.org/downloads/release/python-3103/)

-and click the setup.bat to install requirements
+- and click the setup.bat to install requirements
-Set proxy and username | Only valid proxies run gen.exe enjoy the app
+- Set 'proxy' and 'username' | Only valid proxies
+- run gen.exe
+- enjoy the app

 🔥 `Main Features:`
 <br>
 - [x] Check for **spammer** or **locked** flags when registering an account